 Assessing Patient Safety & Potential Risks

 In a recently published guide outlining national patient safety goals, one of the key metrics in assessing patient safety is how well patient risk is identified and mitigated.
-The ability to identify patient risks—then build effective protocol in response to the situation—is particularly important, as the inability to do so can compromise the safety of faculty and other patients.

 Common areas that could benefit from surveillance technology:

 Putting mitigation procedures in place to streamline incident response and resolution is essential.
 While the type of intervention may vary based on the severity of the risk observed, it’s important that personnel have the resources they need to effectively protect themselves and other patients—whether it’s used proactively to mitigate a situation, or to respond to an incident.

 Maintaining HIPAA Compliance in Hospital and Healthcare Settings

 Monitoring patients while maintaining HIPAA can be challenging.
 To maintain compliance, it's important to thoughtfully consider patient privacy and avoid placing cameras in areas where their privacy is paramount (examination rooms, bathrooms) and regularly assess proper functioning and placement of surveillance equipment and footage